Economy of Belfast: History of the economy

 When the population of Belfast town began to grow in the 17th century, its economy was built on commerce.
 It provided a market for the surrounding countryside and the natural inlet of Belfast Lough gave the city its own port.
 The port supplied an avenue for trade with Great Britain and later Europe and North America.
 In the mid-seventeenth century, Belfast exported beef, butter, hides, tallow and corn and it imported coal, cloth, wine, brandy, paper, timber and tobacco.
 Around this time, the linen trade in Northern Ireland blossomed and by the middle of the eighteenth century, one fifth of all the linen exported from Ireland was shipped from Belfast.
 The present city however is a product of the Industrial Revolution.
 It was not until industry transformed the linen and shipbuilding trades that the economy and the population boomed.
 By the turn of the nineteenth century, Belfast had transformed into the largest linen producing centre in the world, earning the city and its hinterlands the nickname "Linenopolis" during the Victorian Era and into the early part of the 20th century.

 100,000 people in the city, mainly women, were employed in its linen trade by the 1900s and 1910s, although shipbuilding had overtaken it to become the dominant industry since the 1870s.

 Belfast harbour was dredged in 1845 to provide deeper berths for larger ships.
 Donegall Quay was built out into the river as the harbour was developed further and trade flourished.
-The Harland and Wolff shipbuilding firm was created in 1861 and by the time the Titanic was built in Belfast in 1912, they boasted the largest shipyard in the world.
+The Harland & Wolff shipbuilding firm was created in 1861 and by the time the Titanic was built in Belfast in 1912, they boasted the largest shipyard in the world.